0n6k4v/raven/docs/Defect Report/DefectReport.md

     - Mobile modal flow: the modal map now shows a preview of the reverse-geocoded address and requires explicit confirmation to apply the address to the main form (prevents accidental auto-insert while allowing preview).

 * **Result:** Map is interactive as expected: markers are created/moved, pan/zoom occur on coordinate updates, and user drag/click updates coordinates which then trigger reverse-geocoding to fill the form.

+### ✅ `BUG-010`: [Major] Save action in `RecordBottomBar` fails — Resolved

+* **ID:** `BUG-010`
+* **Status:** `Resolved`
+* **Severity:** Major
+* **Priority:** Medium
+* **Assignee:** `@Frontend`, `@Backend`
+* **Resolved By:** `@Kawee`
+* **Resolved At:** 20/11/2025
+* **Location:** `/evidenceProfile/save-to-record` — frontend file `frontend/src/components/SaveToHistory/RecordBottomBar.jsx`
+* **Files changed:**
+    - `frontend/src/components/SaveToHistory/RecordBottomBar.jsx` — ensured proper FormData key names, `credentials: 'include'`, improved validation and error handling
+    - `backend-api/app/routes/history.py` — implemented `POST /history` endpoint and centralized request error handling
+    - `backend-api/app/controllers/history_controller.py` — implemented `create_history`, validations, coordinate handling, DB commit flow, and cloudinary image upload
+    - `backend-api/app/schemas/history_schema.py` — added validators for date/time and AI confidence fields
+    - `backend-api/app/config/cloudinary_config.py` — updated `upload_image_to_cloudinary` to accept `UploadFile` and return secure URL
+* **Summary (was):** Save button in the frontend didn't result in a persisted history record because backend endpoint or handling was missing / incompatible.

+* **Resolution Notes:**
+    - Implemented `POST /api/history` endpoint to accept `multipart/form-data` containing `image` and metadata.
+    - Added defensive server-side validation for required fields (subdistrict_id, latitude, longitude) and numeric casting for latitude/longitude & AI confidence.
+    - Cloudinary upload is now integrated and wrapped in a try/catch so that upload failures don't crash the whole request.
+    - Updated frontend `RecordBottomBar.jsx` FormData builder to align with backend schema and to always send `image` as a File when available.
+    - Added better error handling (error message extraction) and success navigation in the frontend.
+* **Result / Verification:**
+    - Frontend `RecordBottomBar` sends a `POST /api/history` request with `multipart/form-data` and `credentials: include`.
+    - Verified network call returns `201 Created` and the record appears in DB with `photo_url` set to Cloudinary secure URL.
+    - UI navigates to `/history` with success popup.

+### ✅ `BUG-011`: [High] `POST /api/history` returns 500 Internal Server Error when saving from UI — Resolved

+* **ID:** `BUG-011`
+* **Status:** `Resolved`
+* **Severity:** High
+* **Priority:** P1 / Major
+* **Assignee:** `@Backend`
+* **Resolved By:** `@Kawee`
+* **Resolved At:** 20/11/2025
+* **Location:** `/evidenceProfile/save-to-record` (frontend `RecordBottomBar.jsx`) and `backend-api` endpoint `POST /api/history`
+* **Files changed:**
+    - `backend-api/app/routes/history.py` — added `handle_exceptions` wrapper and `POST /history` route using Pydantic models
+    - `backend-api/app/controllers/history_controller.py` — improved error handling, coordinate validation, commit/rollback flow, and prevented unhandled exceptions from leaking as 500s
+    - `backend-api/app/schemas/history_schema.py` — reinforced field validators for `discovery_date`, `discovery_time`, and `ai_confidence` shape
+    - `frontend/src/components/SaveToHistory/RecordBottomBar.jsx` — validation and better error handling to prevent invalid payloads from reaching server
+* **Summary (was):** Saving a new history record produced a 500 Internal Server Error in some scenarios (e.g., invalid payload, missing fields, cloudinary errors), leaving the user without feedback and without a saved record.

+* **Resolution Notes:**
+    - Added explicit validation and checks on the backend controller to verify fields (e.g., coordinates numeric, latitude/longitude within bounds) and to convert types safely.
+    - Cleaned up error handling in `create_history` with structured exception catching and improved logs to include tracebacks (dev environment) while returning friendly 4xx errors for client-side input issues.
+    - Wrapped cloudinary uploads in a try/catch; if the upload fails, a warning is logged and the request still returns success if the DB record persisted, or returns suitable error details.
+    - Fixed a missing/incorrect required-fields check (previously enforced purely optional fields); backend now only enforces required fields correctly.
+    - Adjusted the frontend validation to avoid malformed requests (e.g., ensure `ai_confidence` exists or is allowed to be omitted per schema) and to display human-friendly error messages.
+* **Result / Verification:**
+    - Reproduced saving flow using `curl` and via the UI: `POST /api/history` now returns `201` with JSON payload or `400` with a descriptive error for invalid input instead of 500.
+    - Backend logs contain stacktrace information when exceptions occur in dev mode, improving triage, and non-fatal errors (like image upload fail) are logged but do not cause 500.
+    - Validation checks prevent previously malformed requests from making it to DB code that raised uncaught exceptions.

+* **Next actions recommended:**
+    1. Get a full traceback from backend logs and attach it here for future triage (dev environment should capture stack trace).
+    2. Add unit/integration tests for `POST /api/history` including multipart upload and field validation cases (success, missing required fields, invalid coordinates, cloudinary upload failure).
+    3. If an authentication/cookie issue recurs, validate cookie domain/SameSite and ensure `credentials: 'include'` is used consistently in frontend requests.
+    4. Consider adding an incident-level monitor/alert for recurring 500 errors on `/api/history` to detect regressions early.

 ## 4. Document Methodology & References (อ้างอิงแนวทางการเขียนเอกสาร)